1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 4th stage: Betancuria - Pájara

-The stage from Betancuria to Pájara, although short, is mountainous and constantly up and down.
-After the first ascent to the immediate summit of Betancuris, the path follows the course of a dry river: the Río Palma.
+The stage from Betancuria to Pájara, although short, is mountainous and constantly undulating up and down.
+After the first ascent to the immediate summit of Betancuria, the path follows the course of a dry river: the Río Palma.
 Its subterranean waters feed the crops of the Vega de Río Palma and provide the environment with exuberant fertility.

-15,8 km | + 507 m / -681 m
+15,8 km | +507 m / -681 m

 Day 6

-5th stage: Montaña Melindraga - La Pared
+5th stage: El Cardón - La Pared

-18,2 km | +279 m / -711 m
+13,2 km | +190 m / -363 m

 Day 7